Medium Lime Bush

 - Perfect for Patios

-These British grown Tahiti limes are a strong, bushy plants with a more natural bushy shape and they are always popular in this size.
-Looking particularly good this week with the first young green fruits developing nicely as well as some new buds coming on, all nestled in the bushy foliage.
+These British grown Tahiti limes are strong, bushy plants with a more natural bushy shape and they are always popular in this size.
+Looking particularly good this week with lots of healthy foliage and a fresh flush of young flower buds.

 It’s small but packs a punch, had little limes on!